microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/accessreviewinstancedecisionitem-filterbycurrentuser.md

 ---
 title: "accessReviewInstanceDecisionItem: filterByCurrentUser"
-description: "Retrieve all decision items on an instance of an access review or a stage of an instance of a multi-stage access review, for which the calling user is the reviewer."
+description: "Retrieve all decision items for an instance of an access review or a stage of an instance of a multi-stage access review, for which the calling user is the reviewer."
 author: "isabelleatmsft"
 ms.localizationpriority: medium
 ms.prod: "governance"